 I love this one for all those times I don’t need my briefcase but need to keep a few items together.
 Also from Levenger’s, the Bomber Jacket Briefolio is just big enough to hold my laptop.
 A pocket on the inside holds a memo book, a pair of glasses, and any other loose items.
 It has a great look and feel.

 Rounding out the selections from Levenger’s is the Point of View Pen Case.
 I got one two years ago and love it.
 Imagine having your 10 favorite fine writing instruments on display for everyone to see.

 Bourbon Barrel Pen

 I own several Bourbon Barrel Pens.
 They have a wide selection as you will see on their site.
 The ones I have are roller balls with a magnetic cap.
 Remove the cap by pulling.
 While you write, store the cap on the other end of the pen…also magnetized.
 Having nice pens makes handwriting more fun!

-After thinking about it for quite a while, I made the leap to a smartwatch.
+After thinking about it for quite a while, I made the leap to a smartwatch a little over a year ago.
 The thing I heard about the Galaxy 4 was this: “Well, if your phone is a Samsung Galaxy 21, it’s a no-brainer, but other than that…”

 Well, guess what?
 My phone is a Samsung Galaxy 21.
 There are things about the watch that make it work well with a Samsung phone, such as the use of Samsung Health.
 Realize, the smartwatch isn’t a substitute for the phone.
 At least, the plan I have requires the watch to be nearby for phone calls, texts, email, etc.